Rotational Equilibrium: How Weight Decay Balances Learning Across Neural Networks: Experiments Discussion

 The previous sections have mostly glossed over the fact that equilibrium forms independently for various neurons and layers.
 In certain settings this leads to different (imbalanced) equilibrium rotation between network components.
 Here we explore the performance impact of this experimentally.

 \textbf{Adam vs AdamW:} Our analysis revealed the the equilibrium rotation of Adam+$\ell_2$ has a dependency on the gradient magnitude unlike AdamW.
-When the gradient norm differs between neurons/layers this should lead to imbalanced rotation (even for scale-invariant layers).
-Figure~\ref{fig:adam_vs_adamw_rn18}L reproduces the performance gap between AdamW and Adam+$\ell_2$ observed by \citet{loshchilov2018decoupled}, around 0.5\% on the validation set.
+When the gradient norm differs between neurons/layers this should lead to imbalanced rotation (even for scale-invariant layers). \Cref{fig:adam_vs_adamw_rn18}L reproduces the performance gap between AdamW and Adam+$\ell_2$ observed by \citet{loshchilov2018decoupled}, around 0.5\% on the validation set.
 Note how the structure of these heatmaps corresponds to changes in the two equilibrium update sizes $\widehat{\eta_r}$ and $\widehat{\eta_g}$, demonstrating how both matter in practice as suggested in \S\ref{sec:experiments_scheduling}.
-The original decoupled version of AdamW described by \citet{loshchilov2018decoupled} differs from the one used in PyTorch and described here, replacing $\eta\lambda$ in the weight decay term of \eqref{eq:adamw_update} with just $\lambda$, but scaling both $\eta$ and $\lambda$ over time according to the learning rate schedule.
+The original decoupled version of AdamW described by \citet{loshchilov2018decoupled} differs from the one used in PyTorch and described here, replacing $\eta\lambda$ in the weight decay term of \cref{eq:adamw_update} with just $\lambda$, but scaling both $\eta$ and $\lambda$ over time according to the learning rate schedule.
 In this case $\widehat{\eta_r}$ depends only on $\lambda$ and $\widehat{\eta_g}$ on $\eta$, explaining the separability of the hyperparameter space they observe.

-Figure~\ref{fig:adam_vs_adamw_rn18}R shows the resulting rotation of different layers over training for the best configuration of each optimizer. \textbf{In AdamW all layers behave similarly, even the scale-sensitive final FC layer (dashed) does not deviate significantly, unlike Adam+$\ell_2$ where the rotation differs drastically.} We note that the $\sim$30$\times$ range in observed rotation corresponds to a factor of $\sim$1000$\times$ in the learning rate (Table~\ref{tab:equilibrium_summary}).
-In Appendix~\ref{appx:sec:additional_experiments} we show that enforcing balanced rotation in Adam+$\ell_2$ roughly closes the gap.
-We also observe imbalanced rotation impeding training in other settings, so \textbf{we hypothesize that balanced equilibrium rotation is the main benefit of AdamW over Adam+$\ell_2$.}
+\Cref{fig:adam_vs_adamw_rn18}R shows the rotation of different layers over training for the best configuration of each optimizer. \semph{In AdamW all layers behave similarly, even the scale-sensitive final FC layer (dashed) does not deviate significantly, unlike Adam+$\ell_2$ where the rotation differs drastically.} The $\sim$30$\times$ range in observed rotation corresponds to a factor of $\sim$1000$\times$ in the learning rate (\cref{tab:equilibrium_summary}).
+In \cref{appx:sec:additional_experiments} we show that enforcing balanced rotation in Adam+$\ell_2$ roughly closes the gap.
+We also observe imbalanced rotation impeding training in other settings (see later), so \semph{we hypothesize that balanced equilibrium rotation is the main benefit of AdamW over Adam+$\ell_2$.}